 5 Simple Steps to Improve Your Sales Forecast Accuracy

 It can seem as though accurate forecasts are an impossible dream, but that doesn’t have to be true.
-If you want to improve your sales forecasts, try these 5 steps.
+If you want to improve your sales forecasts, try these five steps.

 One of the leading causes of missed forecasts is bad data.
 You can’t expect an accurate prediction if your data isn’t accurate to start with.

-Additionally, define a time limit for each stage, so that opportunities that have been sitting in the pipeline for too long can be phased out and not included in forecasts.
+Define a time limit for each stage so opportunities that have been sitting in the pipeline for too long can be phased out and not be included in forecasts.
 Opportunities that stay in the pipeline past their expiry date lead to bloated forecasts.

 In addition to a sales forecasting model based on a weighted pipeline, check your numbers against both capacity and historical data.

 Sales capacity refers to your quota-carrying headcount tempered by attainment rates.
-A capacity-focused model can help identify errors in the sales forecast, and/or help to validate the accuracy of your numbers.
+A capacity-focused model can help identify errors in the sales forecast and/or help validate the accuracy of your numbers.

 Require each salesperson to prepare and commit to a written forecast.
-When salespeople prepare their own forecasts, it requires them to be honest with themselves about the content of their pipeline.
+When salespeople prepare their own forecasts, it requires them to be honest with themselves about the content of their sales funnel.

-You can encourage accountability to the forecast by incentivizing results that fall within a certain percentage of the salesperson’s forecast.
+You can encourage accountability by incentivizing results that fall within a certain percentage of the salesperson’s forecast.

 Be careful to balance accuracy incentives with incentives that encourage aggressive goals, and don’t penalize salespeople who occasionally exceed their forecast.
 A friendly competition for the most accurate forecast can be a good way to accomplish this.

-Additionally, make it simple for them to track this data directly inside their CRM workflow, and easy for managers to retrieve the data for analysis.
+Hold salespeople accountable only for those factors, make it simple for them to track this data directly inside their CRM workflow, and make it easy for managers to retrieve the data for analysis.

 Written By